zmorehouse/COMP1720-Digital-Entanglement/README.md

 https://comp.anu.edu.au/courses/comp1720/assessments/major-project/

 This is the big one!
-Make sure you read the assignment page carefully, and if you have questions then ask for help early on Discourse.
+Make sure you read the assignment page carefully, and if you have questions then ask for help early during your lab session or on the course forum.

 Good luck, we're looking forward to seeing what you create.